aperturerobotics/cli/docs/examples/flags.md

 Required flag "lang" not set
 ```

-#### Default Values for help output
+#### Default Values for Help Output

-Sometimes it's useful to specify a flag's default help-text value within the
-flag declaration.
-This can be useful if the default value for a flag is a
-computed value.
-The default value can be set via the `DefaultText` struct field.
+In cases where a flag's default value (`Value` field) is dynamic or complex to represent (e.g., a randomly generated port), you can specify custom text to display as the default in the help output using the `DefaultText` field.
+This text is purely for display purposes and doesn't affect the actual default value used by the application.

 For example this: